veita/cont-intrexx-with-supervisor/debian-base/README.md

 ## Run the image build

-To build a Debian 10 Buster base image run
+To build a Debian 11 Bullseye image run

 ```bash
 ./build-container.sh